 Plastic pollution causes great harm to the organisms big and small that encounter it.
-From tiny corals to majestic whales, more than 700 marine species are known to be killed either by the ingestion of plastic or entanglement - resulting in more than 100 million animal deaths a year, that we know of.
+From tiny corals to majestic whales, more than 700 marine species are known to be killed either by the ingestion of plastic or entanglement - resulting in millions of animal deaths a year, that we know of.

 Made to be used just once, plastic can last forever in the environment.
 Once a plastic bag, abandoned fishing net or bottle cap has killed by entanglement, strangulation, suffocation or starvation, it simply has to wait for its victim to decompose to be released back into the environment.
 Plastic does not decompose - it will be ready to kill again soon.

 What is the death toll?

 - Sea turtles: All seven species of endangered sea turtle ingest or are entangled by plastic.
 More than 50% of sea turtles eat plastic (alternate source).
 50-80% of all dead sea turtles found have plastic inside them.

 - Alvi, a green sea turtle stranded on the South African coast, was saved by the Aquarium team after having a whole plastic bag pulled out of its throat.

 - A tiny stranded loggerhead turtle hatchling, less than a few weeks old, pooped out an entire party balloon.

 - The Two Oceans Aquarium's green sea turtle Bob is one of the few sea turtles lucky enough to survive eating plastic - he was rescued after being stranded.

 - A Thai veterinarian saved an endangered turtle by removing a 30cm plastic bag from its digestive system.